Site5 Web Hosting is a niche service built for designers and developers, with multiple servers located in:

 Site5 is targeting an audience of advanced users.
 It means we had high expectations for the level of performance.

-What sets them apart are a few unique offers that specific customers will enjoy, including a free trial (!) in addition to some time-saving cPanel migrations.
+What sets them apart are a few unique offers that specific customers will enjoy, including some time-saving cPanel migrations.

 Let’s see how they shape up:

 People don’t put up with slow sites.
 Just a few extra seconds in page loading times can cause your page abandonment to increase by 38%.
 (With most of those heading over to a competitor’s site instead.)